-And now that we are living in Saigon, we’ve made it our mission to explore the best places to shop in the city.
+And now that we are living in Vietnam, we’ve made it our mission to explore the best places to shop in Ho Chi Minh City.
 We’ve purchased some traditional Vietnamese treasures for our apartment, lots of clothes to fill our closets, gifts for friends and family back home, and some jewelry to pass down to our children.
-So we’ve checked out a lot of shops in Saigon, asked about a ton of prices, and have gleaned some important knowledge along the way.
+So we’ve checked out a lot of shops in Ho Chi Minh, asked about a ton of prices, and have gleaned some important knowledge along the way.

-Read on for my best advice for shopping in Saigon – the best shops, the top markets, how to bargain, and some of my favorite Vietnamese souvenirs!
+Read on for my best advice for shopping in Ho Chi Minh City – the best shops, the top markets, how to bargain, and some of my favorite Vietnamese souvenirs!

 Quick Navigation Links

 Disclaimer: This post may contain affiliate links so if you make a purchase or booking through one of our links we might earn a small commission (but don’t worry, it’s no extra cost to you).
 This helps us keep this site running and we are deeply grateful for your support!

 As a general rule, if the item that I’m considering purchasing has a price marked, I’ll simply pay that price without negotiating.
 But if I have to ask for the price for every item in the store, I assume that prices are fluid and that the seller is open to negotiation.
 Otherwise, they would have simply marked the price on the item to make things easier on everyone.